krachdd/hoomd-sph3/README.md

 ### Fundamental Errors in old Code
 - fictitious pressure computation, specifically the hydrostatic contribution.
 See Adami2012!
 - Velocity Verlet not correct implemented
+- Density dependent on discretisation/ this might be kernel related